A personal blog by George Gladfelter

 quantity = A0 + A1f + A2f2 + ... + A5f5

 where f = h/24, with h = time (TT) in hours

 The results for the angular coordinates should agree very closely with the apparent coordinates as listed in the Astronomical Almanac, section D, and the distance should agree within a few meters.
-The coefficients of the polynomials are computed so as to minimize any discontinuity in the calculation of any quantity at the boundary between one day and the next day.
+The coefficients of the polynomials given here are computed so as to minimize any discontinuity in the calculation of any quantity at the boundary between the end of one day and the start of the next day.